 Immediately after being liberated, the former POW's

-promoted to Staff Sergeant after being liberated and
+Woody was also promoted to Staff Sergeant after

-returned to the Philippines.
-It is not known
+Philippines.
+It is not known when he returned

-Woody returned home to Tishomingo and married.
-He became the father of three daughters.
+Woody returned home to Tishomingo, married, and became the father of three daughters.
 He remained in the military and served in Korea.
-At the start of the Vietnam War, Woody decided that he had seen enough of Asia and decided to retire from the military.
+At the start of the Vietnam War, Woody decided that he had seen enough of Asia and retired from the military.